alphagov/paas-tech-docs/source/documentation/getting_started/quick_setup_guide.md

 If you'd like to find out about taking part in the beta, please contact us by emailing [gov-uk-paas-support@digital.cabinet-office.gov.uk](mailto:gov-uk-paas-support@digital.cabinet-office.gov.uk).

 In order to provide you with an account, we need to store some personal data about you.
-Please see [our Privacy Policy](/#privacy-policy) for details.
+Please see our [privacy notice](https://www.cloud.service.gov.uk/privacy-notice) for details.

 ### Setting up the command line